ajramos/cloud-certs/gcp-pcne-cert.md

 - Same name – confusion
 - Broad ranges in IP address
 - Can not delete subnet
-- Default Firewall rules are broad
+- Default Firewall rules are broad (default-allow-internal, ssh, rdp and icmp, priority 655534)
 - Can not go beyond /16 (start with a /20)

 There are four reserved IP addresses in each subnet's primary IPv4 range.
 There are no reserved IP addresses in the secondary IPv4 ranges.